HariMenon2002/Webdevcourse/sql/week-13-sql/beginning.md

 You can directly clone repository from https://github.com/100xDevs-hkirat/week-13-sql
                          Or
-you can do npm install pg and npm install @types/pg pg is like mongoose for postgress.Helps you connect to postgress via nodejs
+Do npm init -y and npx tsc --init and then you can do npm install pg and npm install @types/pg pg is like mongoose for postgress.Helps you connect to postgress via nodejs